 The hiring process involves different stages of job placement.
 A candidate is successful when he is able to go through these various steps in a pipeline:

 - Hired by the client

 This is the standard recruiting process for hiring a candidate.
 However, it is subject to change if new candidates or job seekers are discovered.
 When the candidate progresses through the pipeline, you have to add more qualified applicants.

 With CRM, it becomes easier to create a regular outflow and inflow of candidates.
 It becomes possible to develop long-term connections with present, past, and future candidates.

-CRM automation allows you to link with candidates and reduce the time involved in recruiting process.
-Moreover, a CRM lets you measure and sort the levels of interest among candidates.
+CRM automation allows you to link with candidates and reduce the time involved in the recruiting process.
+Moreover, recruitment CRM lets you measure and sort the levels of interest among candidates.
 Also, you can categorize the experience, education, and skills of candidates.

 4. Personalize Communications: